gsominsk/ai-trading-tool/memory-bank/activeContext.md

 [2025-08-11 23:18:59] - **Current Focus: Memory Bank Optimization**.
 Following the successful fix of the `optimizemb` command, the current task is to execute it.
 The process involves archiving the current state of the memory bank files into a timestamped directory and then optimizing each file by reducing it to the last 10 entries plus a historical index.

 ## Recent Changes (Last 10 Entries)
+[2025-08-11 23:22:27] - **Memory Bank Optimization Complete**: Successfully executed the `optimizemb` command.
+The active context files were reduced to a total of 1461 lines, with full history preserved in the `memory-bank/archive/20250811T231859Z/` directory.
+The process is complete and the system is ready for the next task.
 [2025-08-11 22:31:00] - **Test Runner Cleanup**: Cleaned up the universal test runner (`tests/run_all_tests.py`) by removing references to two non-existent test files.
 [2025-08-11 22:27:00] - **Code Modernization**: Replaced deprecated `datetime.utcnow()` with `datetime.now(timezone.utc)` in `tests/unit/trading/test_oms_repository_sqlite.py`.
 [2025-08-11 22:24:00] - **Test Suite Cleanup**: Removed an obsolete test from `tests/unit/logging/test_logging_components.py`.